Reading Time: 4 minutes

 Swift does not include any pointers, like Objective-C. The main setback of using pointers is a higher possibility of app crash in case of missing pointers to include.
 With Swift, a mobile applications development company can easily find and fix bugs, and write cleaner code.

 Objective-C, on the contrary, uses null pointers, which are components of C++ and other languages based on C. It tends to include many vulnerabilities in security and privacy.
 It’s the best method of exposing the values, which give programmers the liberty to access the data.

 The most interesting thing about these pointers is their handling.
 In case of trying to call a method using these pointers, expressions and a line of code become completely operational.
 However, it seems useful at first sight, but it tends to be a major source of bugs.

 It supports ARC for every API, which makes its memory management streamlined, just like Cocoa Touch.

 It supports ARC within Cocoa API.
 ARC is a common feature for both programming languages and helps in managing memory without any extra efforts required in programming.

 Dynamic iOS Libraries

-In case of Swift, dynamic iOS libraries are loaded directly to application’s memory.
-This helps easy updates and thus optimizes app’s performances.
-It’s helpful in keeping app size smaller and boosts the loading speed of new content.
+In the case of Swift, dynamic iOS libraries are loaded directly to the application’s memory.
+This helps easy updates and thus optimizes the app’s performances.
+It helps keep the app size smaller and boosts the loading speed of new content.

 Objective-C does not support dynamic iOS libraries.
-In this programming language, the external programs development is done in certain executable files and this is the main reason why they are large.
-On the contrary, in dynamic library, only one copy gets stored in the memory.
+In this programming language, the development of the external program is done in certain executable files and this is the main reason why they are large.
+On the contrary, in a dynamic library, only one copy gets stored in the memory.
 Moreover, this is the reason why these libraries are smaller.

 So, which is better?